 6. What about e-mails?

-Upon a mention of online privacy, most individuals tend to think about actual websites that people have to go online for.
+Upon mention of online privacy, most individuals tend to think about actual websites that people have to go online for.
 In reality, however, there are many ways that a person’s privacy on the internet can be compromised.
 One of those ways relates to e-mails.

 Obviously, the most important concern about e-mails goes back to user’s data.
 In order to sign up for an account with almost any platform, one will usually have to provide their full name, date of birth, address, and even phone number.
-All of this data is potentially a subject to theft if a hacker decides to attack someone’s e-mail.
+All of this data is potentially subject to theft if a hacker decides to attack someone’s e-mail.